MHindermann/slides/README.md

+# Slides

-Slides for various events produced using [Pandoc](https://github.com/jgm/pandoc).
+Slides for various events generated from markdown using [Pandoc](https://github.com/jgm/pandoc) published under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.